qrefine/qrefine/README.md

 ### Documentation

+Unfortunately the HTML documentation has not been updated yet.
-Can be found at: https://qrefine.com/qr.html
+It can be found at: https://qrefine.com/qr.html

 ### Commandline options